slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On opponents and allies

+*'Fools and wise folk are alike harmless.
+It is the half-wise and the half-foolish, who are the most dangerous.' -- Goethe*

 Beware of all players.

 People are amazing optimizers, and will find any loopholes or gaps that allow them to use any system to their advantage.
 No one will help you in a way that’s prejudicial to them.

-> *'Don't attribute to malice what you can attribute to incompetence or busyness.'*

-> *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*

 > *'Show me a hero, and I'll write you a tragedy.' -- F. Scott Fitzgerald*

-> *'Fools and wise folk are alike harmless.
-It is the half-wise and the half-foolish, who are the most dangerous.' -- Goethe*

 #### On easy opponents